Fighting For The Fair Spousal Support Arrangements Our Clients Deserve

 When a couple decides to separate or divorce, one spouse may be eligible to receive financial support from the other in the form of spousal support or spousal maintenance, which was also previously known as alimony.
 Spousal support is different from child support.
 Child support is mandatory and spousal support is not a guaranteed part of a divorce arrangement.
 The two parties can reach or try to reach a mutual agreement about this subject or one side may choose to have spousal support be awarded through an order of the court.

 At Patrick M. Noe, Jr., Attorney at Law., in Williamsville, also serving Buffalo and all of western New York state, we are proud of the legal knowledge and sensitivity we bring to divorce actions involving spousal support matters.
-Call us at 716-803-8741 today to arrange for your free initial phone consultation with our experienced, compassionate and aggressive family lawyer.
+Call us at 716-803-8741 today to arrange for a phone consultation with our experienced, compassionate and aggressive family lawyer.

 Correctly Calculating And Effectively Petitioning For Alimony

 Ideally, the purpose of spousal support is to allow a lower income spouse to become self-sustaining after the termination of the marriage.
 Parties, and the courts, use different factors when negotiating and deciding what type of alimony should be awarded and how long the duration should last, including:

 - The age and health of each spouse

 - The standard of living established during the course of the marriage and the current needs of each spouse